JoshuaCarroll/AA5JC-Digital-Analog-Bridge/ArchLinux.md

     reboot

+Login to your selfcare page at [https://brandmeister.network/?page=selfcare](https://brandmeister.network/?page=selfcare).
+On the left hand side you should see “My hotspots”.

+Notice that the [DMR ID + any two digits] you entered earlier is showing the green “plug” icon.
+That means it is connected to BrandMeister.
+Click on that hotspot number.

+In the center of the page you should see Sysops (system operators).
+You should be the only sysop for now, but you could add others if you want.
+You can also setup a static talk group to pass through the bridge.
+To do so, add that talkgroup you want to always be connected in the "Static Talkgroups" section.

+Reboot by executing

+    reboot

-When it comes back up just link your public and private nodes together and you should be bridged from AllStar <> analog <> DMR.
+When it comes back up, just link your public and private nodes together and you should be bridged from AllStar <> analog <> DMR.